Talk a Good Game: Critical reception

-Upon release, Talk a Good Game has received mostly positive reviews.
+Upon release, Talk a Good Game received mostly positive reviews.
 According to Metacritic, where they assign a weighted average score out of 100 to ratings and reviews from selected mainstream critics, the album received an average of 65, based on 12 reviews.
 Kyle Kramer from the Chicago's RedEye entertainment newspaper called Talk a Good Game a "fantastically bold re-introduction for those who haven't checked in on Rowland in a decade."
 He noted that although at times Rowland experiments with adult contemporary music (on "Gone" featuring Wiz Khalifa) the majority of albums sits "between post-Drake R&B and "high energy highlights".
 Kramer concluded by calling Talk a Good Game a risk-taking project, which "as a result, [is] the right [move]".
 For VH1, Felicia Dennis and Samantha Friedman wrote that, on hearing the album, every song could have been a single.
 For AllMusic, Andy Kellman wrote that Talk a Good Game was a similar make-up of pop and R&B music to Rowland's releases.
 He described the album as full of "satisfying, if mostly unexciting, material", comparing it to Here I Am (2011) except for the lack of dance-pop songs on the new album.

 Jim Farber from The New York Daily News thought that the "90s-style R&B might keep [Rowland] from receiving the mainstream appeal of her peers".
 Apart from "Dirty Laundry", which Farber called "a tad desperate" as the message gets lost in the melody, he thought the album "has a focused sound, based on the slow grind.
 As on many of Rowland's most effective songs of the past, her latest keep the center of gravity low.
 The songs let her slippery voice slide over loping, bass-driven beats."
 The Boston Globes Sarah Rodman agreed that when people looked beyond "Dirty Laundry", the album "reflects a better balance of sound and sentiment".
 Writing for Slant Magazine, Annie Galvin awarded the album three out of five stars.
 Commenting that "Rowland is still grappling with how to create an authentic artistic identity", Galvin concluded that "Talk a Good Games standout tracks prove that she's closer to carving a niche for herself than she has been on prior efforts that suppressed rather than addressed that difficulty".